Respect for Human Rights

 In March 2013, we provided human rights training to newly appointed managers to improve their awareness of human rights issues, including indirect issues related to conflict minerals, within the scope of our business activities.

 In February 2016, we invited experienced experts to discuss ways of dealing with global human rights issues, and brought together managers from domestic Group companies for training.
 Based on the actual experience of the instructor, the training addressed approaches for dealing with human rights issues that must be monitored around the world.
 The lecturers also briefed attendees on new trends, discussing patterns of behavior taken to address human rights in business activities and methods for conducting due diligence for human rights.
-The training session was attended by 189 employees, mostly managers.
+The training session focused mostly on training managers.
 After the session, participants exchanged their thoughts and posed questions in a Q&A, reinforcing what they learned in the session.

 Community Investment Initiatives

 The USHIO Group is continuing to contribute to society through optical technology, and considers the source of sustained development to be the constant growth and activation of people, along with the development of a variety of communities.
 We maintain the USHIO Foundation's support for scholarships for students and training of human resources who contribute to society.
+Regarding overseas Group companies, USHIO (SUZHOU) CO., LTD. signed an agreement in January 2009 with China's Suzhou University to establish the Suzhou University USHIO Scholarship Fund.
+Every year, a number of students are awarded scholarships.
+To date, scholarship certificates have been presented to 230 students.
 Moreover, we also sponsor science events for educational awareness of junior high and high school students studying science who may in the future become recruitment targets or product users as one way in which we actively support nurturing intellectual curiosity and inquisitiveness.
 In addition, we have started holding events at cinema complexes in conjunction with the film industry, which is a customer for our main products, along with the communities in the vicinity of our business sites, and we continue to support the development of these communities.

 Relationship with Society